 The American start-up scene is booming, and we aren’t just talking about Silicon Valley, Austin and Seattle.
-Start-ups are just as likely to be based out of cities like Denver/Boulder, Brooklyn or Chicago, or smaller, cheaper tech-friendly cities like Salt Lake City, Portland, or Dallas/Fort Worth.
-Today, it is possible to start a new business from just about anywhere.
-All you need is an innovative angle, a proven market, and an internet connection.
+Start-ups are just as likely to be based out of cities like Denver/Boulder, Brooklyn or Chicago, or smaller, less-expensive cities like Salt Lake City, Portland, or Dallas/Fort Worth.
+Today, it is possible to start a new business from just about anywhere, but technical staffing has always been a challenge to matter your company size.

-While it is certainly possible to get started with a great idea, a little bit of seed money and a lot of hard work, founders quickly realize that technical staffing can consume most of your time, especially in a competitive job market like here in Denver Colorado.
+While it is certainly possible to get started with a great idea, a little bit of seed money and a lot of hard work, founders quickly realize that finding new employees can consume most of your time, especially in a competitive job market like here in Denver Colorado.

 Here are some common technical staffing problems we can help start-ups solve: